Estate Litigation And Will Contest Attorneys In South Dakota

 What kinds of estate issues can be litigated?

-My parent cut me out of the inheritance.
+My parents cut me out of the inheritance.
 Is there anything I can do?

 Who can contest a will in South Dakota?